Hear Word!: Reception

-On 31 December 2018, the cast and crew of Hear Word! were hosted to a 'meet & greet' by Air France at the Muritala Mohammed Airport in Lagos, airport patrons were treated to a flash-mob performance and photo-ops with cast members.
+On 31 December 2018, the cast and crew of Hear Word! were hosted to a 'meet & greet' by Air France at the Murtala Mohammed Airport in Lagos, airport patrons were treated to a flash-mob performance and photo-ops with cast members.

 In January 2019 the play debuted at New York’s premiere off-Broadway - the Public Theater, and was described by Theater Mania as a "jubilant act of artistic exorcism".
-A review in the New York Times stated "By the end of "Hear Word!
+A review in the New York Times stated "By the end of "HEAR WORD!
 Naija Woman Talk True," from the Nigerian company iOpenEye Ltd., the brightness radiating from its all-female cast has the glare and heat of a raging bonfire."

 Hear Word! has also premiered at the Segerstrom Center in Costa Mesa, California the Thalia Theater in Hamburg, Germany and the Royal Lyceum Theater at the Edinburgh Festival in Scotland in August, 2019.
+And also at 2022 West Africa Tour (Accra, Abuja, Ibadan, Lagos), Elevation Church, and Leaders of Faith & Culture.

+Inspired by Hear Word!, in collaboration with Theater de Namur (Namur) and Theater Varia (Belgium), Ifeoma worked with everyday women, actors and translators to develop the play titled Écoute – a showcase of inequality and gender-based violence in everyday Belgian society.

+Hear Word! was performed for the wives of governors of the 36 States of Nigeria in Aso Rock.

+It has been performed in many African cities including Lagos, Accra, Benin City, Enugu, Abeokuta, Nsukka, Ibadan, Abuja, Makoko, Ife, Addis Ababa, Monrovia and internationally in cities like Cambridge, Hamburg, Edinburgh, New York, Boston, Costa Mesa, Hartford, Amsterdam.